Rdawson96/usa-landmark-quiz/README.md

   - W3C CSS Validator was used to validate the sites CSS code.

 - [JSHint](https://jshint.com/)
-  - JSHint was used to vaildate the sites Javascript code.
+  - JSHint was used to validate the sites Javascript code.

 ### Languages Used